Retired Army colonel from Omaha embarks on cross-country bike ride to honor fallen soldiers

 “So I can see them,” Kolenda explained.
 “Whenever I need a bit of motivation, all I need to do is look down.”

 Kolenda is going to be spending a lot of time with his guys over the next month.
-On Sunday morning, he’ll embark on a 1,700-mile, 28-day bicycle trek he is calling the Fallen Hero Honor Ride, to visit the grave sites of all six soldiers.
+On Sunday morning, he embarked on a 1,700-mile, 28-day bicycle trek he is calling the Fallen Hero Honor Ride, to visit the grave sites of all six soldiers.

 People are also reading…